-A strong level of mathematical understanding can be typical of young HLP children.
+A strong level of mathematical understanding can be typical of young children with high learning potential.
 Despite this summer’s scorching temperatures, your children may well not let up on the maths questioning stakes!
 These mathematical activities stretch young minds as well as giving families outdoor time together.

 Nature’s Roman Number Chart